SecureFromScratch/Workshops/csharp/recipes_2026/challanges/Recipes/walkthrough/Access_Internal_Sysem/1_hack.md

 ## Execute the Attack
 Enter the AWS diagnostic endpoint URL as the recipe picture.
+You need to exploit the **mass assignment vulnerability** again and resend two requests: one to create the recipe and one to retrieve the photo.

 ## Retrieve the Stolen Data
-Open the browser’s Developer Tools, go to the **Network** tab, and locate the fetched data.
+Watch the Developer Tools **Network** tab, identify the URL, and use `curl` to retrieve the sensitive information.